 Whether it is a listening ear, help with administration issues, referrals for grief counselling or support and advice about re-engaging in work or re-training, we can support in all aspects of your post caring situation.

 Care Alliance Ireland have produced a very helpful handbook which aims to support former carers at this difficult period.
-To view this please click on the handbook image.
+To view this please click on the handbook image above.